marcosmiani/fliyingcloud/README.md

 ## A brief explanation about the keys

 _Im sure you are wondering why I didnt put the keys there.. well like all devs im worried about the mis-use of the keys if they are directly embebed into the app (web crawlers and other stuff).
-On the other side, I would like people to try it out, so if you are reading this here are the keys to enjoy the app.
-Both are free, so the only issue would be filling the quota and having to wait to use the app or.. making your own tokens._
+On the other side, I would like people to try it out, so if you are reading this.. here are the keys to enjoy the app.
+Both are free tier, so the only issue would be filling the quota and having to wait to use the app or.. making your own tokens._

 ## Case